Where to Stay in Rotterdam – Best Hotels and Hostels in Rotterdam for Every Budget

 Rotterdam is one of the coolest cities in Europe, and if you haven’t visited yet then it’s time you make it a priority.
 Whether you spend one day in Rotterdam or a week, there is plenty to keep you in the city or to make it a base for a few day trips around The Netherlands and beyond.
-And like every good city worth its salt, there are plenty of choices for where to stay in Rotterdam for every budget, including some of the most iconic places in the city.
+And like every city worth its salt, there are plenty of options for places to stay in Rotterdam for every budget.
+So here is a quick guide to where to stay in Rotterdam, including some of the most iconic places in the city.

 Table of Contents

-- 1 Budget Places to Stay in Rotterdam
+- 1 Luxury – Where to Stay in Rotterdam

-- 2 Mid-Range Places to Stay in Rotterdam
+- 2 Mid-Range – Where to Stay in Rotterdam

-- 3 Luxury Places to Stay in Rotterdam
+- 3 Budget – Where to Stay in Rotterdam

 - 4 Visiting Rotterdam?
 Check out my other Rotterdam article